Sawalhy/RPSSL-DApp/README.md

    npm run dev
    ```
 3. Open the printed localhost URL in a browser with your wallet connected to Sepolia.
-4. (Optional) Import the ABI from `src/contract/abi.ts` into your wallet if you want to inspect contract interactions directly.

 ## Gameplay Walkthrough
 ### Player 1 — Commit Phase